-How Long the macOS Catalina Update Takes to Install (10.15.3)
+How Long the macOS Catalina Update Takes to Install (10.15.5)

 I ran into a macOS Catalina installation problem where I didn’t have enough space on my initial upgrade.
 Apple’s since fixed this and it shouldn’t be a huge issue for most users.

-Apple just released macOS 10.15.3, a bug fix update focused on users with the Pro Display or the 16-inch MacBook Pro.
+We will also see a list of security updates in this, which are disclosed on this security page.

+If you've skipped any updates, you will also get the following fixes, which can help improve and solve many problems and bugs.
+The previous update included the following fixes;

-Apple also includes security fixes.
-If you are on the edge, you may want to wait for macOS 10.15.3 reviews.
+If you are on the edge, you may want to wait for macOS 10.15.5 reviews.

 Featured